Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Related work

-One paper that we found particularly relevant to our approach is \cite{feng_2017}.
+One paper we found particularly relevant to our approach is \cite{feng_2017}.
 In this paper, a general auction mechanism is considered, where the product valuation $v_t$ is unknown, evolving in an arbitrary manner and observed only if the bidder wins the auction.
 The authors decompose the reward of placing bid $b_t$ at iteration $t$ as $r_t(b_t) = rev_t(b_t)x_t(b_t)$, where $x_t(\cdot)$ is the allocation function and $rev_t(\cdot)$ is the revenue function.
 Consequently, they assume that while $rev_t(\cdot)$ is subject to bandit feedback, $x_t(\cdot)$ is subject to online feedback, i.e., the learner gets to observe $x_t(\cdot)$ for each bid $b$ and not only for the placed bid $b_t$.
-Based on this, they develop an exponentially faster algorithm (in action space) than a generic bandit algorithm ($O(\sqrt{T \lvert B \rvert}) \to O(\sqrt{T\log \lvert B \rvert})$, where $T$ is a horizon and $\lvert B \rvert$ is the cardinality of a bid space).
-Unfortunately, due to the complexity of our setting, we could not make use of their assumption and had to recover to a more classical bandit approach in our solution \cite{auer_abandits}.
+Based on this, they develop an exponentially faster algorithm (in action space) than a generic bandit algorithm.
+As we will discuss in the next section, our setting is more complex, and a similar assumption does not apply to us.